Couples Celebrating Why It's #Time4Marriage

 Stories from Couples in California

 Same-sex couples in California have been riding a roller coaster for the past four years.
 Since May 2008, when the California Supreme Court extended the freedom to marry to same-sex couples, thousands of families in the state have experienced momentous victories, crushing setbacks, and a relentless period of uncertainty about the future of marriage.
 That's because in November 2008, anti-gay forces in the state pushed through Proposition 8, which resulted in a constitutional ban on marriage for same-sex couples, leaving 18,000 newly married couples, and many other couples who did not marry in that five-month period, in limbo.
-Prop 8 has steadily progressed through the courts over the past four years, and it now faces review by the U.S. Supreme Court in March 2013.
-Read Stories of California Couples Riding the Marriage Roller Coaster.
+On June 26, in a victory for California couples, the United States Supreme Court let a lower court ruling stand that invalidated Proposition 8, and the freedom to marry was restored in CA several days later.
+Read Stories of California Couples Who Rode the Marriage Roller Coaster.

 Stories from the 2012 Ballot State Victories